brianhouse/open_circuits/guide/setup.md

 </p>

 When this is finished installing, **restart your machine**, and then plug in your ESP.
+ -->
 ## Thonny

-Next, download and install the [Thonny IDE](https://thonny.org).
+Download and install the [Thonny IDE](https://thonny.org).
 After opening the program, go to `Tools > Options` and choose `Interpreter`.
-Choose "MicroPython (ESP32)" for the interpreter, and find the UART Bridge Controller under "Port":
+Choose "MicroPython (ESP32)" for the interpreter, and find your microcontroller under "Port".
+It will likely have "usbserial" in the title:

 <p align="center">
   <img src="img/1_thonny.png" width=500 />